pmadruga/ds-jobindex/reports/blogpost_engine.md

 |  4 | Lærere til mellemtrinnet på Møn skole - afdelingen i Stege                       | nan        | Vordingborg KommuneHar du tæft for specialpædagogisk virke og inkluderende læringsmiljøer, og vil du indgå i forpligtende kollegiale læringsfællesskaber?
 Så er Møn skole stedet for dig.
 På Møn skole har vi pr.
 1/5-20 en fast stilling og en barselsstilling ledig på mellemtrinnet på afdelingen i Stege.
 Vi søger to fagligt dygtige lærere, der er kompetente til at undervise i flere af fagene dansk, engelsk, kristendom, musik, håndværk og design og som kan undervise på fleksible hold med elever med behov for specialpædagogisk bistand.
 Det forventes, at du som ansøger har it- og iPad-kundskaber på brugerniveau.
 Det forventes yderligere, at du er indstillet på at arbejde med bevægelse, CL-strukturer og co-teaching i undervisningen.                                                                | Vordingborg Kommune   | 2020-03-09 |

 _Title_, _location_, _description_ and _date_ are some of the features in the original dataset.
-The remainder were excluded since they don't provide signal to the project at hand.
-Some of the entries have empty rows for certain features.
-This is due to some difficulty upon scraping the data.
+The remainder is excluded since they don't provide a signal to the project at hand.
+Some of the entries have empty rows for certain features, due to some difficulty upon scraping the data.

 ### The hardware

-The computations were made in a Macbook Pro 2016 model.
+The computations are made in a Macbook Pro 2016 model.

 ### Preprocessing

-The preprocessing of text task included several subtasks:
+The preprocessing included several subtasks:

 1. Lower casing of words
 2. Lemmatization
 3. Stemming
 4. Removing stop words in Danish

 Apart from lemmatization and stemming - already explained in the Introduction - it's necessary to remove stop words.
-Stop words are common words on a given language.
+Stop words are common words in a given language.
 Some of the danish stop words are:

 ```
 'og',